invertedv/testGo/docs/gomFile.md

 specify a "modelQuery" that returns data that is **not** stratified on the target field.  goMortgage will use this data to refit the bias terms of the output layer.

-- biasDir: \<sub dir\><br>Is the subdirectory within "outDir" to place the bias-corrected model.
+- biasDir: \<sub dir\><br>
+the subdirectory within "outDir" to place the bias-corrected model.

 ### Optional
 - title: \<title\><br>
-  is a title for the run, appearing in graphs, etc.
+  a title for the run, appearing in graphs, etc.
 - show: \<yes\>, \<no\>.<br>
 if yes, then all graphs are also sent directly to the browser.
 - plotHeight: \<int\><br>
-is the plot height, in pixels.
+the plot height, in pixels.
+The default is 1200.
 - plotWidth: \<int\><br>
-is the plot width, in pixels.
+the plot width, in pixels.
+The default is 1600.

 ### Examples